shaishalevss/shaishalevss/README.md

 ### Hey!
-My name is Shai Shalev, I'm 24 years old, and I'm a 3rd year Computer Science student.
+My name is Shai, I'm 24 years old, and I'm a 3rd year Computer Science student.
 ### Currently I'm working at VikiSense as a QA.

 - 🌱 I’m currently learning Flutter/Dart programming.